llimllib/limbo/README.md

 ## Status

 At the moment, I consider limbo to be feature complete, and the project is in maintenance mode.
-Every once in a while I come in and update the dependencies, but not much else.
+Every once in a while I come in and update the dependencies.

 Contributions will be considered and may be accepted, you may want to [email me](bill@billmill.org) because I might not notice your PR.